Honorific: Vietnam

 Honorifics in Vietnamese are more complex compared to Chinese, where the origins of many of these pronouns can be traced, and many have fallen out of usage or have been replaced due to the changing times.
 An honorific, or a pronoun, in Vietnamese when referring to a person acts as a way to define two peoples' degree of relationship with one another.
 Examples of these pronouns include 'chị' older sister, 'ông' male elder and 'chú' younger uncle (younger brother of father/only used on father's side).
 The exclusive use of the Vietnamese words for 'I' and 'you' are considered informal and rude.
 Rather honorifics are used to refer to oneself and to others.
 These terms generally differ from province to province, or region to region.
 As with East Asian tradition, the surname is written prior to the given name (i.e., Hoang Khai Dinh: Hoang is the surname and Khai Dinh is the given name).
 This occurs in all formal situations.
 However, placing the surname last has become a commonality in order to cater to westerners, for example, on social media sites such as Facebook.
 When referring to a person as Mr or Mrs (teacher, painter, etc.) as in the English tradition of 'Mr Hoang', the given name is more commonly used e.g., "Mr Khai Dinh") in order not to cause confusion.
 This is due to many Vietnamese sharing the same surname (e.g., up to 40% of Vietnamese share the surname Nguyen).

+Oceania

+Fiji

+Many honorifics are used within the culture of Fiji in Melanesia.
+The most commonly encountered of these is the chiefly title Ratu and its female equivalent Adi.

+Māori (New Zealand)

+Within New Zealand's Māori culture, the term ariki is used for a chief, with the Māori King or Queen addressed as arikinui (literally "big chief" or "high chief").
+The term ariki and cognates such as 'aliki and ali'i are used in many other Polynesian nations for the same honorific purpose.

+Respected elders within the country's iwi (tribes) are given the honorific kaumātua, literally meaning "without parents".
+This reflects that the person is likely to be in the oldest living generation, which in theory holds tribal knowledge.
+Male and female kaumātua are often referred to as koro and kuia respectively, terms which can be roughly translated as "grandfather" and "grandmother".